finanalyst/raku-pod-render/Pod2HTML2.md

 ```
 If :templates is given a string, then it expects a file that can be compiled by raku and evaluates to a Hash containing the templates.
 More about the hash can be found in [RenderPod](renderpod.md).

-When a `Pod::To::HTML2` object is instantiated, and the file 'html-templates.raku' exists in the current working directory, it will be evaluated and treated as the source of the templates hash (see above).

-This allows a developer to use the compiler option `--doc=HTML` together with her own templates.
-Note that css must also be provided explicitly in the `head-block` template.

 # Exported Subroutines
-Two functions are exported to provide backwards compatibility with legacy Pod::To::HTML2 module.
-They map onto the methods described above.
+Two functions are exported to provide backwards compatibility with legacy Pod::To::HTML module.
+They map onto the methods described in `PodRender`.

 Only those options actually tested will be supported.